silviogutierrez/reactivated/website/server/docs/contributor-license-agreement.md

-# Contribution License Agreement
+# Contributor License Agreement

-This Contribution License Agreement (**“Agreement”** ) is agreed to by the party signing below (**“You”** ), and conveys certain license rights to Reactivated LLC and its affiliates (**“Reactivated”** ) for Your contributions to Reactivated open source projects.
+This Contributor License Agreement (**“Agreement”** ) is agreed to by the party signing below (**“You”** ), and conveys certain license rights to Reactivated LLC and its affiliates (**“Reactivated”** ) for Your contributions to Reactivated open source projects.
 This Agreement is effective as of the latest signature date below.